JoeGIS/Location-Widget/README.md

 - MGRS polar regions (outside latitude -80, +84) are not supported

 ### Future Changes
-- Add map click event that fills all fields.
-- Remove constructor options for default field values.
-- Add option to toggle which coordinate notation tabs are created.
 - Clear button clears only graphics added by this widget.
 - Add more coordinate notations (DDS, UTM, what3words, etc)